alinurammar/alinurammar/README.md

 # Ammar Alinur

 👋 Hi there!
-I'm Ammar Alinur, a passionate software engineer based in New York.
+I'm Ammar Alinur, a software engineer based in New York.

 I graduated in June 2023 from Stanford with a Bachelor's in Computer Science with a concentrations in Systems.
 I'm a big fan of coding, soccer, education, and standup comedy!
 I like coding a lot, and I'm looking for more projects to take on and concepts to explore so please feel free to reach out with some cool opportunities [here](mailto:alinurammar@gmail.com)